October 2017 Southern Shore Moose Hunting: (42 Photos)

 33.

-32. In the early morning hours of opening day, Saturday October 7th, our crew consisting of Harry, Matthew, Andrew, French, George Andrews and I met at Tim Horton's and headed back down the southern shore.
-French had his Argo in tow while I had loaded up Project Foreman for the 1st day of hunting.
+32. In the early morning hours of opening day, Saturday October 7th, our crew consisting of Harry, Matthew, Andrew, French, George Andrews and I met at Tim Horton's to head down the Southern Shore.
+French had his 2017 Argo Huntmaster in tow while I had loaded up Project Foreman for the first day of hunting.

-31. Harry, George and Matthew set up on the pole line where we saw two animals the previous weekend, while Andrew, French and I headed further in the road to another meadow where we previously found a lot of fresh sign.
+31. Harry, George and Matthew set up on the pole line where we saw two animals the previous weekend.
+Andrew, French and I headed further out the road to another meadow where we had found a lot of fresh sign.

 30. The weather opening day was absolutely beautiful, sunny, calm, although maybe a little warm for some hunters.

-29. Not spying any animals we headed back to the pole line mid morning and found a great view point on top of a knob about 5-10 minute walk from the gravel road.
+29. Not spying any animals we headed back to the pole line mid morning and found a great view point on top of a knob.

-28. After lunch we all separated for awhile, French and Andrew scouted trails in the Argo while I hopped on project Foreman and did the same getting a better lay of the land, finding trails, and learning how they connected in the country.
+28. After lunch we separated for awhile, French and Andrew scouted trails in the Argo while I hopped on project Foreman and did the same aiming to get a better lay of the land.
+I spent a couple hours finding trails, and learning how they connected through the country both on bike and on foot.

 27.

-25. Just after sunset a pair of animals walked out onto the pole line about 400 yards from Harry.
-He made a successful clean shot with his Remington 7mm harvesting a nice young bull!
+25. Just after sunset a pair of animals walked onto the pole line about 400 yards from Harry.
+He connected a successful shot with his Remington 7mm harvesting a lovely young bull!

 24.

 23. Of course the hunt is the fun part, now the work begins.
-Under flashlight we cleaned up & halved the animal and quickly had it loaded in the back of French's Argo for the ride back to the trucks.
+Under flashlights we field dressed and halved the animal, in no time we had it loaded in the back of French's Argo for the ride back to the trucks.

 22. The Argo and enclosed trailer combination is by far the most convenient and effective way to retrieve big game!

-21. We hung the moose in Harry's Garage in Portugal Cove and had it skinned, cleaned and quartered in short order.
+21. We hung the moose in Harry's Garage in Portugal Cove and had it skinned, quartered and washed down in short order.

 20.

-19. The boys made couple more trips during opening week on Sunday evening and Monday morning, I had other commitments but joined French and Andrew Thursday morning.
-We loaded up the Argo and headed back to our new hunting grounds and set up on the same knob where Harry made his successful shot from.
+19. The boys made couple more trips opening weekend on Sunday evening and Monday morning, I had other commitments but joined French and Andrew Thursday morning.
+We loaded up the Argo and headed back to our hunting grounds setting up on the same knob where Harry made his successful shot from.
 Again the weather was nearly perfect, sunny, calm, and a little cooler than opening day.

 18. About 10 minutes after sunrise a dandy bull made his appearance on a small bog about 300 yards away.
 Andrew connected two successful shots with Matthew's Browning BAR 7mm.
-We waited about 10 minutes then I found the animal expired a few yards away just out of sight behind a clump of trees.
+We waited about 10 minutes, the boys kept overlook from the knob while I walked in and found our harvest expired just out of sight behind a clump of trees.

 17.